moloewe-leuphana/moloewe-leuphana.github.io/docs/user-interface.md

 ![](/img/doc/04_project_details.jpg)

-When you have selected a project, you can access the different subpages that belong to the project from which you can upload your custom notebook and files, and create slides.

 Further information on the different features of the Projects Page is presented in its own section: [**Projects Page**](docs/edit-mode/01_projects.md).

+You can access the different subpages of the project in the navigation bar on the left.
-The subpages of the Project Page are also discussed below.
+The subpages are discussed below.

 ### 3.2 Notebooks Page